Got paint stains on your favorite clothes and shoes?

 Tips and Warnings when Removing Paint from Your Garments and Shoes

-Keep in mind, even though you are using household items for paint and stain removal, they may contain some toxic chemicals.
+Keep in mind that even though you are using household items for paint and stain removal, they may contain some toxic chemicals.

-So, it is advisable for you to exercise caution while using them.
+So, you should exercise caution while using them.

 It is better to do the paint removal in a well-ventilated area.

 Kids always find painting (and paint stuff) funny and would like to try their hands on it.

 They also have the habit of putting everything in their mouth.

 So, it is good to keep your kids away while the painting and stain removal activity is done.

 The above paint removal methods are pretty handy to get back your clothes and shoes back to their original condition.

 No matter whether the dried paint is Kilz, Benjamin Moore, Sherwin-Williams, Behr, or any other, these solvents can help you without causing much damage if handled correctly.

 Douglas Becker (aka Painter Doug) has over twenty years of experience as a painter in Adkins, Texas.
 At present, he resides in Florida with his family.